 Group calls can be made with up to four people, and all messages are secured with end-to-end encryption.
 WhatsApp works for Windows and Mac, and you can access the service via a browser.

+WeChat is a free messaging and calling app owned by the Chinese company, Tencent.
 With WeChat, you can chat with friends and family instantly and share moments from your day.
 You can also find new friends nearby to start a conversation.

+It’s easy to create live group chats.
+Just invite all of your favorite people for an easy-going discussion.
 WeChat also has a walkie-talkie mode that you can use with up to 40 friends.

 You can also send information privately to just one contact at a time.
-All you have to do is tap the contact’s avatar in GroupMe—you can also “like” messages from your other group members.
+All you have to do is tap the contact’s avatar in GroupMe.
+You can also “like” messages from your other group members.

 Line is a mobile messenger app designed to bring friends, family, and loved ones closer together.
 Line gives you free messages, voice calls, and video calls.
 It also offers fun stickers for sharing with friends.